jahangir842/mailserver-postfix-dovecot/Installation new.md

 # Guide to Installing an Open Source Mail Server with Postfix and Dovecot

 This guide will walk you through the installation and configuration of an open source mail server using Postfix and Dovecot on a Linux-based system.
-We'll cover the steps necessary to set up the server, configure users, secure the server with TLS, and integrate with Mattermost.
+We'll cover the steps necessary to set up the server, configure users and secure the server with TLS.

 ## Port Setting